PolARTS: Call for proposals

+The application deadline for PolARTS has expired.
 The next call for applications is scheduled for the end of 2023.

 PolARTS is a joint initiative of the Swiss Arts Council Pro Helvetia and the Swiss Polar Institute to stimulate the exchange and foster the collaboration between art and science.
 The PolARTS initiative opens a space for new collaborative and explorative practices and supports the processes of transdisciplinary cooperation.